And now that I’ve been relatively quiet about it for a decade or more, I guess it’s time to finally talk about the Dragon Court again.

 I knew plenty of people who rebelled against the Satanic Panic by actually becoming Luciferians or Anton LaVey-style Satanists, but that wasn’t my jam.
 As a kid recovering from religious trauma and the imgagined Hellfire and Brimstone of the Satanic Panic, I wanted to hear that the Goddess loves everyone and doesn’t send anyone to Hell, and that the Devil doesn't exist because he's a boogeyman invented by the Church.
 Some people need that paradigm.
 And when the “Fluffy Bunny” reconstructionist Witchcraft/New Age paradigm is all you’ve got, it’s all you’ve got.

 Before the Teen Otherkin/Witch coven I was a part of imploded, We had been studying Donald Michael Kraig’s Modern Magick, which is kind of like Golden Dawn-style ritual Magick for Absolute Beginners.
 And it’s great.
 I recommend it.
-But before that, I was just...doing things.
+(But with 30 years experience and hindsight, I'd recommend that the prospective occultist read Francis King's Techniques Of High Magic first.)
+And this was around the time when books by prominant Wiccan authors started to flood the market.
+For someone just coming out of an entire childhood dominated by the Evangelical Church, it was hard to know what was the real deal, and what was just sanitized, commercialized pop-Witchcraft.
+But even before all this, I was just...doing things.
 Things that my intuition told me were correct.

 I called it "Chaos Magick."
 No one told me that this was what I was doing.
 In 1994 I hadn’t read any of the literature that existed about Chaos Magick yet.
 I was a fan of Michael Moorcock’s Elric saga, and that’s probably how the phrase kind of just popped into my brain.
 Later, I of course read Peter J. Carroll, Phil Hine, Stephen Mace, Jaq Hawkins, etc. But before that I was just flying by the seat of my pants, so to speak.